-IT Directors, It is Time to Think Like a CIO
+Association and Nonprofit IT Directors: It’s Time to Think Like a CIO

 - Tobin Conley

-The role of IT directors is changing.
+The role of association and nonprofit IT directors is changing.
 Is It Time to Start Thinking LIke A CIO?

 - Your organization’s mission, goals, and plans for achieving those goals.

 - Departmental goals, problems, processes, needs, and wants.

 - Member or donor needs, aspirations, and input.

 - Member or donor data collection, use, and safeguarding.

 - How is your association or nonprofit using existing technology and data to provide value to constituents?